- What Is a Project Plan?

 Project plans are also really helpful for monitoring progress.
 You can go back to them and check what you said you were going to do and how, comparing it to what you are actually doing.
 This gives you a good reality check and enables you to change course if you need to, bringing the project back on track.

 This is hard to answer.
-It’s going to take longer to plan a moon landing than building an app.
+It’s going to take longer to plan the moon landing than a new dating app.